gronnbeck/learning-clojure/README.md

 ###Progress
   * Got the simplest views working
   * Have some problems with the form validations..
+Coming back to that later
+  * Don't want to use time at this moment to figure out how to use a SQL DB with Clojure.
+NOIR BREAK!